SvenRosvall/AutoLdrSpotDetector/README.md

 Geoff Gibson presents a self-setting LDR solution with a reference LDR in Journal 2017 No 3, page 66.

-Julian Coles who presents a PIC based solution that self adjusts: https://merg.org.uk/forum/viewtopic.php?f=29&t=11781 David Mason mentions Arduino Nano in the same thread.
+Julian Coles who presented a PIC based solution that self adjusts: https://merg.org.uk/forum/viewtopic.php?f=29&t=11781 David Mason mentions Arduino Nano in the same thread.

-This projects brings self adjustments and reference LDRs together.
+This project brings self adjustments and reference LDRs together.
 It assumes that all LDRs are never covered at the same time.
-Thus it uses the uncovered LDRs as references.
+Thus, it uses the uncovered LDRs as references.

 Hardware
 --------